This Week in Health News: 11 Stories You Need to See

-A roundup of the week's most newsworthy health industry press releases from PR Newswire, including new FDA approvals, a new app-enabled breast pump, and more.
+A roundup of the week's most newsworthy health industry press releases from PR Newswire, including updates on cannabis- and psilocybin-based treatments.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.